Kumomie/spigot-teleportstones/README.md

 # Hi
 Now one year later I upload this spigot plugin.
 I stopped working on it, because writing documentation is so boring.
 The plugin works tho.
-I will clean it up now, add more features and ... write documentation. :/ Lets go.
+I will now clean it up, add more features and ... write documentation. :/ Lets go.

 # SpigotMC Plugin: **TeleportStone** 1.0 (Beta)